matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Verifying keys manually by reading out the Ed25519 key is not very user friendly, and can lead to errors.
-In order to help mitigate errors, and to make the process eaiser for users, some verification methods are supported by the specification.
+In order to help mitigate errors, and to make the process easier for users, some verification methods are supported by the specification.
 The methods all use a common framework for negotiating the key verification.

 To use this framework, Alice's client would send ``m.key.verification.request``